 For students registering for Foundation in Art & Design classes or individual courses, Federal assistance is not available.
 However, a private education loan may be considered as an alternative.
 For more information about private education loans, click HERE or email: firstname.lastname@example.org.

 All students interested in seeking Federal financial assistance will need to complete the Free Application for Federal Assistance (FAFSA) at fafsa.ed.gov.
 Include Gnomon’s school code, 040764 so that it will be sent to us for review.

 - Which programs at Gnomon are eligible for Federal Financial Aid?

-Gnomon offers two programs that are eligible for financial aid:
+Gnomon offers two programs that are eligible:

-- Digital Production for Entertainment
+- BFA Degree in Digital Production

-- Entertainment Design for Digital Production
+- 2-year Certificate in Digital Production

 - What are the different types of financial aid available?

 - Gnomon offers Federal Student Aid through the FAFSA: Pell Grants, Supplemental Education Opportunity Grants, Work-Study, Direct Loans for students, and Direct PLUS Loans for parents of dependent students.
 In addition, Gnomon offers the California state Cal Grant and private education loans.

 - I probably don't qualify for aid.
 Should I apply for aid anyway?